SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/SLNetClientTest_tool/SLNetClientTest_tool_advanced_procedures/SLNetClientTest_debugging_cloud_connection.md

 1. The *Link Accounts Session* button is used to link a DataMiner account to a dataminer.services account.
 However, we recommend using the procedure detailed under [Linking your DataMiner and DCP account](xref:Linking_your_DataMiner_and_DCP_account) instead.

-1. The *Get Node Info* button retrieves information on the CloudGateway installation and displays it in the table below.
+1. The *Get Node Info* button retrieves information on the CloudGateway installation.
+This button is now **deprecated**.

 > [!WARNING]
 > Always be extremely careful when using the SLNetClientTest tool, as it can have far-reaching consequences on the functionality of your DataMiner System.